Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

     b)  Meet the entry requirements according to the training program standards issued by the Ministry of Education and Training and of the doctoral training program for which you are applying;
-    c)  Have research experience demonstrated through a master\'s thesis of a research-oriented training program; or published scientific articles and reports; or have worked for 02 years (24 months) or more as a lecturer or researcher at training institutions,
+    c)  Have research experience demonstrated through a master's thesis of a research-oriented training program; or published scientific articles and reports; or have worked for 02 years (24 months) or more as a lecturer or researcher at training institutions,